Article

 Supply chain risk management strategies

-If multinational corporations have learned anything in the past couple of years, it’s that supply chain disruptions can come from anywhere: climate change, pandemics, geopolitical tension, terrorism, regulatory changes, shipping accidents, cyberattacks, sanctions — you name it.
-Because the dangers are so great and varied, companies are pursuing new supply chain risk management strategies, particularly in the areas of trade compliance, import and export screening, supplier evaluation, and post-entry audits.
+If multinational corporations have learned anything in recent years, it’s that supply chain disruptions can come from anywhere; tariffs, climate change, pandemics, geopolitical tension, terrorism, regulatory changes, shipping incidents, cyberattacks, sanctions — you name it.
+Because the dangers are so great and varied, companies continue to pursue new supply chain risk management strategies, particularly in the areas of trade compliance, import and export screening, supplier evaluation, and post-entry audits.

 Why do companies need better supply chain risk management strategies?